ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 The design for navigation tabs will be the same as for standard tabs.
 The standard Nimble tabs do not (yet) have specific support for icons or alert indicators, so we will (initially) not implement those for navigation tabs either.

 In addition to indicating which tab is active, navigation tabs must also separately indicate which tab has keyboard focus.
 I.e. you can arrow through tabs without activating those tabs, and there must be a visual indication of which tab has keyboard focus.
-This is not specified in the linked design document.
-TODO
+We will indicate the focused tab with a double underline similar to what the existing tab control shows when keyboard focused, but it will be two thin lines when focusing a non-selected tab.
+When focusing the selected tab, the two thin underlines will overlap the thicker underline indicating selection, so we end up with a visual that is consistent with our existing tab control.

 ---